DavidFF6h/DS_Assignment2/README.md

 # Part 2: (Inheritance and Virtual Functions)

 ## Description:
       In this program I create an abstract class, Employee, and derive the classes Professional and NonProfesstional from it.
+Both of the derived classes contain unique variations of the virtual functions and data contained in the Employee class, which is displayed to the console in int main()

 ## How to run:
       1: Get files: Employee.h, Professional.cpp, NonProfessional.cpp, and DS_Assignment2 from gethub